mmiv-center/DICOMAnonymizer/README.md

   anonymize --help
 ```

-## Run the container on a directory
+## Run

-If the data is stored in the current directory 'data' this call would anonymize all images in the data directory
+If the data is stored in a directory 'data' underneath the current directory this call would anonymize all
-using the PatientName/PatientID UUUUUU and the project name MMIV.
-Dates would be incremented by 42 days and the
+images in the data directory (and all sub-directories) using the PatientName/PatientID UUUUUU and the project
-output would contain different directories for each image series.
+name MMIV.
+Dates would be incremented by 42 days and the output would contain different directories for each
+image series.
 ```
 docker run --rm -it -v `pwd`/data:/input -v /tmp/:/output anonymizer \
            --input /input --output /output --patientid UUUUUU \